CS222-UIUC/team-41-project/README.md

 ## Features

 ### Core Features
 1. **Guess the Song**: Players listen to short audio clips and guess the song title.
+They are awarded more points for guessing faster and the first person to guess correctly wins the points.
 2. **Leaderboard**: Tracks player performance, including total points, average time, and games won.
-3. **Custom Playlists**: Players can create and share playlists for game sessions.
+3. **Playlists**: Players have a large selection of songs and playlists created by admin.
 4. **Interactive 3D Visuals**: Powered by Three.js, the game includes dynamic 3D elements like animated titles and music notes.
 5. **Game Modes**: Players can select genres, artists, or playlists to customize their game experience.
 6. **Statistics**: Players can view past game statistics and achievements.